Blackbeard’s Tea Party ‘Ten YARR Anniversary Tour !’

 This is gutsy folk rock dragged kicking and screaming into the 21st Century.

-The band celebrate a decade in music in 2019 and will commemorate this with their ‘Ten YAAR Anniversary Tour’ in the Autumn & Winter.
+The band celebrate a decade of rocking the folk boat in 2019 and will commemorate this with their ‘Ten YAAR Anniversary Tour’ in the Autumn & Winterand will rerelease an updated version of their most popular track ‘Chicken on a Raft’ to commemorate this milestone.

 Their most recent release, the 5-track EP ‘Leviathan!’, explores the romanticized glories and the full gruesome horrors of the 19th century whaling industry.
 The record brings with it a bigger, bolder sound and a revamped live show, employing a heftier rhythm section with their new double-Drum Kit set up.